-There are many reasons why some criminal defendants may wish to represent themselves in a criminal trial.
+There are many reasons why some criminal defendants may wish to represent themselves.
 Although it is usually wise to get a defense lawyer, sometimes it's not necessary.
 The key to deciding if you need a lawyer is to look at the punishment you'll face if convicted.
 The harsher the potential punishment, the more important it is that you are represented by counsel.

 Defendants may choose to represent themselves for a variety of reasons: